 On May 15, 2008, the Corporation acquired 100% of SAMI, a leading independent asset management company, with a history of offering investment management services to high net worth individuals and institutions for almost 30 years.
-The Corporation acquired all of the outstanding shares of SAMI pursuant to the terms of a share exchange agreement dated May 15, 2008 among SAMI, the shareholders of SAMI and the Corporation (the "Share Exchange
+The Corporation acquired all of the outstanding shares of SAMI pursuant to the terms of a share exchange agreement dated May 15, 2008 among SAMI, the shareholders of SAMI and the Corporation (the "Share Exchange Agreement").

-Agreement").
 The Corporation issued an aggregate of 150,000,000 common shares ("Common Shares") to the shareholders of SAMI.

-As at December 31, 2009, we managed approximately \$4.8 billion in assets among our 21 investment funds ("Funds"), and discretionary managed accounts, including management of other companies ("Managed Accounts").
-During the past three years, we have launched the following funds:
+As at December 31, 2010, we managed approximately \$8.5 billion in assets among our 26 investment funds ("Funds"), discretionary managed accounts ("Managed Accounts") and management of other companies ("Managed Companies").